drBenway/pixi-vn-wiki/start/dialogue.md

 ## Get a Current Dialogue

-To get the current dialogue, use the `narration.dialogue`.
+To get the current dialogue, you can use the `narration.dialogue`.
 The return is a `Dialogue`.

 ```typescript
 const currentDialogue: Dialogue = narration.dialogue;